Slow down. The secret to getting more done is to do less.

 Many of us have become almost aggressive in how we manage our day.
 In an effort to match a concept of what we think success is, we overfill our calendars.
 We chase after appointments, phone calls, and meetings with jealousy and competition—whatever it takes to get us where we think we need to go.
 When life doesn’t meet our expectations, we get mad—mad at others and mad at ourselves.

-The more you multitask, the harder it becomes to stay focused on and accomplish any single task.
+The more you multitask, the harder it becomes to stay focused on and accomplish a single task.

 I encourage you to consciously raise your awareness to the wasted effort that comes from succumbing to pressure and speed.